Employee Performance Review

 A performance review is normally one stage in a process, discussed in more detail in: Performance Management Cycle.

-The article below is part of our series on How to Motivate Employees to PERFORM.
-Knowing how to motivate employees to perform is one of the most important aspects of a manager’s job.
+This article is part of our series on How to Motivate Employees to PERFORM.
+Knowing how to motivate employees is one of the most important aspects of a manager’s job.
 As important though, is the need to manage the factors that contribute to that motivation, and to create the conditions for people to perform and realise their potential.
 Our tool to help you achieve these management skills is the Apex PERFORM model.
 It stands for:

 In the PERFORM model we use “expertise” as a general word to include the abilities, experience and attitudes people need to do their jobs.
 In this context expertise consists of: